 The following field instructions describe the data that the reporting plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(h)(7)(B).
 Refer to the Definitions section of this Instruction Manual for additional explanation of the terms used within the field instructions for this report form.
 Refer to the Reporting Multiple Entries for the Same Provider and Reporting With Standardized Terminology subsections in the General Instructions Applicable to All Required Report Forms section of this Instruction Manual for more information about how to complete these fields.

-Additional Required Fields due to Senate Bill 221: Clinical Encounters
+Required Fields due to Senate Bill (SB) 221/SB 225: Clinical Encounters

-In accordance with Section 1367.03 (f), as amended on October 8, 2021, the Department is required to develop standardized methodologies for reporting that shall be used by health care service plans to demonstrate compliance with the standards with the section, and any regulations adopted pursuant to the section.
-The development and adoption of methodologies to demonstrate compliance with standards set forth in Section 1367.03 and regulations adopted pursuant to that section is not subject to the Administrative Procedure Act (Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code), until July 1, 2025.

-As set forth in the Department’s All Plan Letter (APL) 22-007, issued on March 4, 2022, the Department includes the following two additional required fields to the Mental Health Professional Report Tab, in furtherance of the obligation to develop methodologies for reporting to demonstrate compliance with Section 1367.03 and supporting regulation:
+The Department includes the following two required fields to the Mental Health Professional Report Tab, in furtherance of the obligation to develop methodologies for reporting to demonstrate compliance with Section 1367.03 and supporting regulation:

 Clinical Encounters by Network Provider